 Next to German Pancakes, waffles have got to be my family’s favorite breakfast item.
 However, I have yet to find a good from scratch recipe for basic waffles.
-I love to make the Waffles of Insane Greatness and Tender Sour Cream Waffles in my Belgian waffle maker, but I have never been impressed with any basic recipe I have made for my regular waffle maker.
+That was until I found this recipe.
+I love to make the Waffles of Insane Greatness and Tender Sour Cream Waffles in my Belgian waffle maker.
+However, I have never been impressed with any basic recipe I have made for my regular waffle maker.
 I have just relied on good old Hungry Jack mix, which is the best store bought mix in my opinion.
-Well, I now have a good from scratch recipe I can go to.
+Well, I now have found a good from scratch recipe I can go to.

 - 1 3/4 cup flour

 - 2 tsp baking powder

 - 3 eggs, separated

 - 1 1/2 cups milk (I used skim)